 Make Notes Before You Write Your Novel

-But many other stories need to have notes written out before we start to write.
+Many other stories need to have notes written out before we start to write.
 They can be hugely beneficial to you right now or even later with a different story.
 Notes allow you to move forward with the ability to move back and get more details when you need them.

-Keeps You on Track
+Notes Keep You on Track

 Notes keep you on track.
 Look at it like lists that keep you on track to get things done and be productive.
 These notes are just like that.
 What do you see happening in the story?
 In what order do you see it?